 Suggested Practica Musica Activities 6.1

-• Relative Keys: Provide the relative major or minor for
+• Relative Keys: Provide the relative major or minor for the given key.

 The activities are grouped by chapter in Practica Musica’s Exploring Theory menu.